MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 1. To use existing resource group in the same Azure region as the **az104-03c-rg1-[deployId]** resource group you created in the previous lab, from the Bash session within Cloud Shell, run the following:

-   >**Note**: deployId is the deployment id of your lab and if need to know it, please find it in environment details tab.
+   >**Note**: deployId is the deployment-id of your lab and if need to know it, please find it in environment details tab.
+Please replace [deployId] with deployment-id

    ```sh
    LOCATION=$(az group show --name 'az104-03c-rg1-[deployId]' --query location --out tsv)